 Through defining a clear ban on discrimination in the labour market, we are enabled to promote equal opportunity to active participation in the Icelandic labour market and prevent forms of social isolation.
 Additionally, the aim of such legislation is to avoid the persistence of divided racial merit taking root in Icelandic society.

-Here is a video about labour market rights in Iceland. it has Useful information about the rights of workers and illustrates the experiences of people with international protection in Iceland.
+The video is about labour market rights in Iceland.
+It has useful information about the rights of workers and illustrates the experiences of people with international protection in Iceland.

-All wage earners are entitled to approximately two days of paid holiday leave for each month of fulll time employment during the holiday year (May 1. to April 30.).
-Holiday leave is primarily taken between May and September.
+All wage earners are entitled to approximately two days of paid holiday leave for each month of full-time employment during the holiday year (May 1 to April 30).
+Annual leave is primarily taken between May and September.
 The minimum holiday leave entitlement is 24 days a year, based on full-time employment.
 Employees consult their employer regarding the amount of earned holiday leave and when to take time off work.

 If an employee becomes sick while s/he is on her/his summer holiday, the sick days do not count as vacation days and are not subtracted from the number of days the employee is entitled to.
-It is required if illness occurs during holiday leave the employee must submit a health certificate from their doctor, health clinic, or hospital when s/he returns to work.
+If illness occurs during holiday leave, then the employee must submit a health certificate from their doctor, health clinic, or hospital when s/he returns to work.
 The employee must utilize the days s/he has remaining due to such an occurrence before the 31st of May the following year.

 Working hours and national holidays